manuelpenazuniga/bnb-chain-zero2hero-bootcamp/readme.md

 In this repository are all the homework and class work files used in the Bootcamp **BNB Chain Zero2Hero**

 1. Course Introduction / Blockchain / Cryptography

--Decentralised Systems
+- Decentralised Systems
--Communication Channels
+- Communication Channels
--Encryption, Hash Functions
+- Encryption, Hash Functions
--Typical Blockchain components
+- Typical Blockchain components
--Consensus in systems
+- Consensus in systems

 2. Introduction to Remix and Solidity	Consensus Mechanisms, BNB Chain, Block Explorers, Remix, Solidity
 3. Solidity, cont.
 Inheritance, Contract Components, Further Datatypes, Interfaces, Fallback and Receive functions, Inputs and errors, Adding other contracts and libraries